When started for the first time, Mocks Server will create a config file and a scaffold folder named

 All files inside the

-/routes folder will be loaded, including subfolders, so you can organize routes in the way you want.
+/routes folder will be loaded, including subfolders, so you can organize the files in the way you want.
 As a suggestion, you can create a different file for each API entity, and a different folder for each API domain.
 This will help to maintain your routes organized.
 For example:

 Remember that every file inside the